Linux-RISC/IRIX-diskless-workstation/README.md

 # umount /mnt
 ```

-Example using configuration C3, creating the file diskless.tar on a NAS shared resource:
+Example using configuration C3, creating the file diskless.tar on a NAS shared resource. this is the fastest method in my opinion:
 ```
 # mount NAS_IP:/path /mnt
 # tar cvf /mnt/diskless.tar /diskless